Suspected DUI Crash Shuts Down Lanes of I-65

 In the instance where a suspected DUI crash causes property damage as well, you may also be able to recover funds to cover that damage, in addition to other costs that are reasonably related to the damages caused by the crash.

-If you or a loved one has suffered an injury caused by a driver suspected of DUI, contact the experienced Nashville attorneys at Calhoun Law, PLC today for a free and confidential consultation.
-Our personal injury attorneys understand the complexities of car accident cases and will work with you from start to finish.
+If you or a loved one has suffered an injury caused by a driver suspected of DUI, contact the experienced Nashville lawyers at Calhoun Law, PLC today for a free and confidential consultation.
+Our personal injury lawyers understand the complexities of car accident cases and will work with you from start to finish.